Skip to content

 Can I bring my dog up Well Hill?

-Is there mobile signal on Well Hill?
+What's mobile reception like on Well Hill?

 Is Well Hill safe in winter?

 For a hill this low Well Hill catches a surprising amount of east-coast snow, the upper pasture sometimes lying white for weeks at a time.
 Drifts pile against the boundary fence and bury the smaller cairns.
-With the SAIS region not covering the Southern Uplands, judgement falls to the walker — but the angle is gentle and the avalanche risk minimal compared with the Highland glens.